davidkml/vc-made-simple/README.md

 # Vms, Version Control Made Simple

-Vms is a version control system designed for simplicity, allowing users to easily track changes in files during development.
+Vms is a version control system designed for simplicity.
 Inspired by the popular version control system Git, Vms was designed with the goal of maintaining many of the design philosophies, structures, and features that make Git a powerful version control system while also providing an interface that abstracts some of the more complex elements and options that might intimidate or overwhelm new users.

 Some of the features Vms has adopted from Git include:

--   **a branching and merging model** which allows users to create and manage independent branches which may be used for logically separating, carrying out, and experimenting with different lines of development
+-   **a branching and merging model** which allows users to create and manage independent branches that may be used for logically separating, carrying out, and experimenting with different lines of development
 -   **localized operations** which offer speed advantages relative to centralized systems that must constantly communicate with a remote server.
 -   **localized repositories** that contain the entire commit history of a project, enabling possible support in the future for a variety of distributed and centralized workflows
 -   **data integrity and assurance** by comparing every file retrieved from the repository with the cryptographic hash of the file’s contents at the time it was committed— in this way, serving as a checksum, ensuring archived data cannot be corrupted or altered without the system knowing